The Björn Ekwall Memorial Award Winner 2013 Prof. Per Artursson

 companies, organisations and private donors.
 The Swedish Animal Friends National

-Organisation is one of the most important donators to the BEMF (donations years 2009, 2011
+Organisation is one of the most significant donators to the BEMF (donations years 2009, 2011

 and 2012).
 Without this generous help we couldn’t be able yearly reward scientists for their